UtrechtUniversity/yoda/docs/development/docker-setup.md

 Some components are not yet available in the containerized version of Yoda, most importantly:
 - The public server (landing pages and OAI-PMH).
-This also means the publication functions are not yet available.
+This also implies that publication functions are not yet available.
 - OpenSearch (used for searching in the deposit module)
 - The configuration uses Mailpit for testing email delivery.
 Email delivery using